joshuarlowry/joshualowrycom/docs/Legacy/post/2017-08-02-sketch-art-concept-to-reality-with-inkscape/index.md

 coverImage: layered-sketches_3.jpg
 ---

+# Sketch Art Concept to Reality with Inkscape
 I am back at it again with Inkscape.
 I have regularly sketched these interesting layered art concepts where it looks like each layer has been cut away to reveal more depth.
 Below are just a few I had on hand.

 \[gallery ids="1723,1724,1725" type="slideshow"\]